WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 - A Crown Of Swords, Unseen Eyes

-Egwene is not sure what she is trying to tear down – she thinks the wall of discs might represent Aes Sedai in general or the White Tower.
+Egwene is not sure what she is trying to tear down—she thinks the wall of discs might represent Aes Sedai in general, or the White Tower.
 Another interpretation would be Rand, because he has revived the usage of the ancient Aes Sedai symbol and is associated with it.
 This would then tie in with a dream Egwene had of Rand building a wall between him and Egwene, Elayne and others (The Shadow Rising, What Lies Hidden) described above.
 If the two walls both represent the barrier that Rand has put between himself and Aes Sedai, then that would mean only Egwene is concerned about it enough to actively try to destroy it.
-Ironically Rand has decided to break the Seals, and Egwene is against this move.
+Ironically Rand decided to break the Seals, and Egwene was against this move.

 If the wall in the A Crown Of Swords dream represents Aes Sedai, then it would refer to the Aes Sedai ignoring what Egwene says, most notably about the desirability of Aes Sedai reuniting and about her true dream of the Seanchan attacking the Tower.
 Egwene continued to try to be heard at some personal cost.

 Straps at waist and shoulder held her tightly to the block, and the headsman’s axe descended, but she knew that somewhere someone was running, and if they ran fast enough, the axe would stop.
-If not…While this may represent a future literal execution, in Towers of Midnight Egwene’s body lay helpless in bed as her mind fought Mesaana and the Black Ajah in Tel’aran’rhiod.
+If not…In Towers of Midnight Egwene’s body lay helpless in bed as her mind fought Mesaana and the Black Ajah in Tel’aran’rhiod.
 Gawyn ran frantically through the Tower to save Egwene from the Bloodknives killing her while she was unconscious.

 - A Crown Of Swords, Unseen Eyes

 A golden hawk stretched out its wing and touched her, and she and the hawk were tied together somehow; all she knew was that the hawk was female.While both Berelain and Tuon claim descent from the Paendrags and have a hawk on their banners, in a dream of the White Tower under attack, Egwene says this woman tied to her is a Seanchan.
-Therefore she is Tuon.
-Tuon and Egwene are both linked by a fondness for Mat, and an ability to channel.
+Therefore, she is Tuon.
+Fortuona and Egwene had words during a parley over damane and national borders (A Memory of Light, Considerations).
+They found some common ground in the exasperating Matrim Cauthon.

 - A Crown Of Swords, Unseen Eyes